adtrak-core/boilerplate/gitlab-checklists/new-website/developer.md

 ## Proofing

- - [ ] Subnavs - website is easy to navigate from touch screen without going back
  - [ ] Xenu Link Sleuth / Screaming Frog - check for broken links
  - [ ] On staging, do a Lighthouse check - are there any areas you can improve on before you proceed?